evanbones/okmr_auv/docs/applications2025/README.md

 Answer these questions in the Google Form:

 **Basic ROS2 Knowledge:**
-- What is ROS2?
-(Research using Google or AI tools)
+- What is ROS2? (~100 words or 2-4 sentences is enough)

 **OKMR System Understanding:**
-Read the main project README.md and answer:
+Read the main project [/README.md] and very briefly answer:
 - How does OKMR use ROS2?
 - What are some examples of software packages used in the OKMR AUV system?
-- Summarize the general structure of the software system based on your understanding
+- Summarize the general structure of the software system based on the system diagram at the bottom of the [/README.md]

-**Main README:** [/README.md]

 Good luck!
+If you need an extension on the challenge (for a good reason), please reach out to OKMR via email or instagram.